AustinCodingAcademy/PHPIntro/Lessons/Day 1: Intro to Computers, Programming, and This Course.md

 * Talk about PHP in the context of web programming and briefly explain LAMP stack
 * Hello World type PHP examples, intro to variables and strings and maybe if
 * Review of how students' Virtual Machine environment works

-More

-* How will you teach students the objective?
-* Include real world application of concept to demonstrate relevance.

 ## Assessment of objective